Don Sweeney

 Donald Clarke Sweeney (born August 17, 1966) is a Canadian former ice hockey defenceman who played over 1,100 games in the National Hockey League (NHL), mostly with the Boston Bruins.
 He ranks among the top ten in many Bruins team statistics, including fourth overall in total games played.
 After retiring from hockey following the 2003–04 season, he worked briefly as a broadcaster before rejoining the Bruins as a team executive in 2006.
+His name was engraved on the Stanley Cup when the Bruins won in 2011.

 He is the current general manager of the Bruins, a position he has held since May 2015 after replacing Peter Chiarelli.

 Early life

 Sweeney grew up in St. Stephen, New Brunswick.
 In high school, he skated for St. Paul's School in Concord, New Hampshire.
 He was drafted to the NHL by the Bruins out of high school, 166th overall in the eighth round, but he postponed his NHL career in order to attend college.
 He decided to attend Harvard University, where he lived in Grays Hall during his freshman year.
 He played hockey for four years there for the Crimson ice hockey team, where he was named an NCAA East All-American and an ECAC First Team All-Star in 1988.